classes

 The group will be capped at 40 dancers, and tickets will remain on sale as long as there’s space in class.

-A full refund or class credit will be offered for any class missed, with advance notice, due to illness.
+• A full refund or credit will be offered for any class missed, with notice, due to illness.
 No refunds for no-shows.

-Accessibility: the hall has one flight of stairs (no elevator), and one gender-neutral washroom.
+Accessibility: the hall has one flight of stairs (please contact us in advance if you need to access a lift), and one gender-neutral washroom.

 Teacher rotation: Joanne will teach ~2 classes/month, Anne Marie ~1 class/month, and Shauna or Chantell ~1 class/month.
 Given that life can be flexy, this schedule may change ~ we’ll keep you posted.